BangaruBabu/paypal-code-challenge/README.md

 - DBUri has been targeted to DaaS SandBox Account (MongoLab) .
 We can change by locating server/Config/config.js file
 - We can test server by accessing http://localhost:8080/api/v1/persons

+# Steps to Run Client
+- Open Client Directory
+- Access Client folder through command prompt and hit "node server" to run web client
+- Note: If we change port in Server , please configure the same in Client/Controllers/controller.js as i have hard coded URL
+- We can access by hitting http://localhost:8000